 If you're driving along the coast of Ireland, Waterford is a good place to stop over between Dublin and Cork.
 If you're just taking the bus or the train, it's also a fun place to spend the night.
 It's not too hectic, but there is always plenty going on.

-Written by local enthusiast for Waterford hostels
+Written by Travel Expert Waterford

 Emily Schreiber